johnmcfarlane/papers/c++/contractual-disappointment.md

 ### A Carefully Controlled Vagueness

-Nevertheless, developers who value program correctness recognise that a formal, machine-testable notion of bugs is every bit as important as type safety.
+Nevertheless, the notion of Unambiguous Bugs is every bit as important as type safety.
-It is undoubtedly better to discover bugs early in the development process and this is why static typing promotes safer code.
+Certainly, it is better to discover bugs early in the development process and this is why static typing is so beneficial.

-However, constant expressions illustrate that once tools are able to detect Unambiguous Bugs during compilation, what was previously seen as dynamic and therefore problematic quickly becomes static and therefore beneficial.
-But even if a bug escapes the build process, it is still better to identify it during testing than to let it survive to production.

-Defining the behaviour of code that contains a bug only makes is harder to identify the bug during development.
-For this reason, much undefined behaviour, including all Unambiguous Bugs is helpful for developing correct, safe code — provided it is tested for.
+However, discovering bugs during program execution is a necessary fallback.

+If behaviour of a program is defined at the point where an Unambiguous Bug occurs, the behaviour must be diagnostic in nature.
+Otherwise, the bug is

+* harder for tools to identify,
+* harder for engineers to identify,
+* no longer diagnosed in constant expressions, and
+* normalised as OK (as per [Hyrum's Law](https://www.hyrumslaw.com/)).

+There is often a 'least worst' defined behaviour for a bug, e.g. signed integer modulo behaviour, or a valid-but-wrong iterator value returned from a binary search performed on an unordered sequence.
+Often, these are the default behaviour in unoptimised configurations.

+Bespoke behaviour definitions can be locked in, e.g. using GCC's `-fwrapv` flag.
+They prevent detection of bugs and may pessimise bug-free programs.
+But where bugs slip through the net (which they do), they can reduce attack vectors.
+***Nothing about UB prevents toolchains from implementing these behaviours.***
+Feel free to seek them out as a last line of defence in safety-critical applications.

 ## Conclusion